 Motor Neurone Disease, fighting it together.

 Hello, my name is Lesley Roberts and my husband Christopher, who was a farmer, was diagnosed with MND on May 5th 2014, sadly he lost his courageous fight with this awful disease on September 5th 2015.
-I wrote this blog to ,share our journey as a family with this disease, the good days and the the bad days and hope to raise awareness of MND in the process.
-(Follow on Google+ or on Twitter for updates at @soulpunkpixie, or sign up at the bottom of the page for email notification.)
+I wrote this blog to share our journey as a family with this disease, the good days and the bad days and hope to raise awareness of MND in the process.

 Saturday, 28 June 2014